ayatakinci/ayatakinci/README.md

 # 🚀Hello Devs

 ## 🍊 Ayat 's Github Profile
-I am Ayat, I’m a Front End developer who’s building unique websites and always been motivated to constantly improve my skills and improve myself professionally.
-I learn fast and can adapt quickly to teamwork .
-I specialize in JavaScript and creating projects with React js,Vue js and lately working with Nuxt js .
-I'm also a content creator influencer/Mentor on social media sharing tips and resources for learning how to code.
-You can check out some of my projects and if you got any questions you can reach out in the links below.
+Hello, I'm Ayat, a skilled Front-End Developer with a passion for building unique and engaging websites.
+I have a proven track record of constantly improving my skills to stay at the forefront of the industry.
+My experience in JavaScript, React.js, Vue.js, and Nuxt.js allows me to create exceptional projects that deliver a seamless user experience.
+I excel in teamwork and have a quick learning curve, making me an asset to any project.

+As an influencer and mentor, I share my knowledge and resources on social media to help aspiring developers learn how to code.
+My goal is to guide and motivate others to reach their full potential in this ever-evolving industry.
+Feel free to check out my projects and connect with me if you have any questions or are interested in collaborating.

 ## 🥳 Some of my projects